 - Collaborate with mental health providers to identify treatment options for members.

-- Work independently by demonstrating effective critical thinking, decision-making, and risk reduction.
+- Work in consultation with your team mentor to develop effective critical thinking, decision-making, and risk reduction skills.

 - Consult with clinical team (off-site) proactively and preventatively.